 How Google's "Best" Asset Rating Misleads You

-PMax rates your assets as "Best," "Good," or "Low" — and advertisers naturally assume "Best" means best for their business.
+PMax rates your assets as "Best," "Good," or "Low."
+Advertisers naturally assume "Best" means best for their business.
 It doesn't.

 Google's "Best" asset rating criteria: